University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Employees must take each unpaid holiday as a full day or full shift.
 Employees may not split an unpaid holiday by taking part of the hours on one day and the balance on another day.

-See Accruals While on LWOP below for information about how leave without pay affects leave accruals.
+See Section 16.5 below for information about how leave without pay affects leave accruals.

-In accordance with the Family and Medical Leave Act (FMLA) of 1993 (29 USC 2601 et seq.), an employer must grant eligible employees a total of 12 work weeks of absence during a rolling 12-month period for any of the following reasons:
+In accordance with the Family and Medical Leave Act (FML) of 1993 (29 USC 2601 et seq.), an employer must grant eligible employees a total of 12 work weeks or 480 hours for full-time employees, and prorate for non-full-time employees, of absence during a rolling 12-month period for any of the following reasons:

-• To care for the employee’s parent, spouse, or child who has a serious health condition.
+• To care for the employee’s parent, spouse, or child who has a serious health condition; or

-• To provide care to the employee’s newborn, adopted, or foster child.
+• To provide care for the employee’s newborn, adopted, or foster child.

 An eligible employee is an employee who has: